RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-active-active.md

 - As of v6.0.20, protocol version 0 is deprecated and support will be removed in a future version.

-- To avoid upgrade failures, update all Active-Active databases to the latest protocol version _before_ upgrading Redis Enterprise Software to v6.0.20 or later.
+- To avoid upgrade failures, update all Active-Active databases to protocol version 1 _before_ upgrading Redis Enterprise Software to v6.0.20 or later.

 ## Feature version guidelines